 SAFETY VALVE PROGRAMME DETAILED UPDATE Agreement Condition Assurance Level Progress Update from this Quarter Please include/refer to relevant data and evidence to support your rating and explain the scale of any impacts with the new Alternative Provision (AP) is being monitored carefully by the Council to ensure the numbers attending the AP reduce in line with the agreement, allowing planned expansion of Nore.
 The Specialist Resource Provision (SRP) review is now entering the next phase in line with all other planned changes.
-ADEs have assessed where gaps in SRP provision has resulted in children being placed in independent and non-maintained special school settings due to lack of pathways and are working on a countywide implementation plan which will prioritise five districts to ensure that SRP provision is available locally and there are clear pathways from primary to secondary.
+ADEs have assessed where gaps in SRP provision has resulted in children being placed in independent and nonmaintained special school settings due to lack of pathways and are working on a countywide implementation plan which will prioritise five districts to ensure that SRP provision is available locally and there are clear pathways from primary to secondary.
 Local Area Provision meetings have taken place and are being scheduled throughout the remainder of the year.
 These meetings bring together mainstream, mainstream with SRP, state-funded special schools and Pupil Referral Units (PRUs) to develop innovative ways to maximise resources and share strategies to ensure suitable education and environments are provided across the continuum of provision.
 This has included identification of areas for either the expansion or creation of new SRPs (three of which have been brought forward to September 2025).
-The recent announcement of the new High Needs Provision Capital Allocations (HNPCA) for 2025-2026 is intended to be used to support the further expansion of SRPs and support the accessibility strategy (and wider inclusion) in mainstream schools.
-Develop a school/related approach to commissioning of SEN support services (Locality Based Resources), to better respond to Update 1 (April) G Update 2 (July) RAG Update 3 A process to allocate independent Chairs to each of the 53 Communities of Schools (CoS) being implemented as part of the Locality Based Resources model has been completed and face to face meetings have taken place to review guidance, establish ways of working and share information financial information, including an estimated budget for local decision making. the needs of children and young people with SEND (December) RAG All members of CoS will begin meeting from April 2025 for induction sessions and regular stakeholder meetings will continue supporting a phased approach to implementing change across the whole system between April 2025 and September 2026.
+The recent announcement of the new High Needs Provision used to support the further expansion of SRPs and support the accessibility strategy (and wider inclusion) in mainstream schools.
+Condition 8: Develop a school/related approach to commissioning of SEN support services (Locality Based Resources), to better respond to the needs of children and young people with SEND Develop a school/related approach to commissioning of SEN support services (Locality Based Resources), to better respond to the needs of children and young people with SEND(April) (April)Commission the L Update 2 (July)RAGinform making inductCommissioning of (July)RAGServices (Locality Based Resources), to better respond to the needs of children and young people with SENDRAGRAGinduct A process to allocate independent Chairs to each of the 53 Communities of Schools (CoS) being implemented as part of the Locality Based Resources model has been completed and face to face meetings have taken place to review guidance, establish ways of working and share information financial information, including an estimated budget for local decision making.
+All members of CoS will begin meeting from April 2025 for induction sessions and regular stakeholder meetings will continue supporting a phased approach to implementing continue supporting a phased approach to implementing change across the whole system between April 2025 and September 2026.
 Meetings with representatives from key inclusion focused services have been held.
 The focus is on clearly defining the offer of support from each service to provide clarity to CoS around the support available to them and how this is accessed.
 Ongoing meetings of this group will ensure that increased